Custard Tart

 Fit for a King's Coronation

+The king in question here is Henry IV.
+And his coronation banquet - at which custard tarts were served - took place in 1399.
 But Henry IV is not the only English monarch with a liking for them.
 Called 'doucets' in the Middle Ages, they were equally popular at the court of Henry VIII.
 Henry's daughter, Queen Elizabeth I, who had a famously sweet tooth, also had a great liking for custard in pastry.
 At her court, custard tarts grew to enormous sizes and had jesters prancing around in the wobbly mix.
 The mess must have been quite considerable and I shudder to think about the laundry bill!

-But all things considered, you can't get more English than this: A pastry case filled with egg custard flavoured with vanilla and dusted with nutmeg is a lovely treat to come home to and goes wonderfully with a cup of Earl Grey tea.
+All things considered, you can't get more English than this.
+A pastry case filled with egg custard flavoured with vanilla and dusted with nutmeg is a lovely treat to come home to and goes wonderfully with a cup of Earl Grey tea.
+To my mind, the tart is best served warm, with a little wobble in the centre, but I've also seen small individual tarts taken on picnics and they didn't seem any the worse for having cooled completely.

 Ingredients